commandus/tlns/README.md

 Sender object iterates messages in the queue with "got key" and initiate decipher packet.
 Decipher can be run in the main thread or runt in another thread, when it done, the Receiver must be receive result.

-Sender looks what stage is and initiates tasks to obtain keys by initiaite sending requiests.
+Sender looks what stage is and initiates tasks to obtain keys by initiate sending requests.

 Sender initiate send response to the gateway.
 When response is successfully sent or sent with errors task descriptor must indicates response success or failure.